d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

     def forward(self, x):
         x = self.dense(x)
-        # Use the constant parameters created, as well as the relu and dot
+        # Use the constant parameters created, as well as the relu and dot functions
-        # functions of NDArray
         x = npx.relu(np.dot(x, self.rand_weight.data()) + 1)
         # Reuse the fully connected layer.
 This is equivalent to sharing
         # parameters with two fully connected layers